krvarma/SmartThings_SparkCore_Sensor/README.md

 This is a sample application using [Spark Core][1] and [SmartThings][2].

-The Spark Core application uses DHT22 Temperature and Humidity Sensor for Temperateure and Humidity value and defines two Spark.function to read these sensor values.
+The Spark Core application uses DHT22 Sensor for Temperature and Humidity value and defines two Spark.function to read these sensor values.

 The SmartThings application defines a new Device Type and uses Spark Core APIs to read the sensor values.
 The device type specifies the "Polling" capability but only sometimes it is working (Raised the issue and I am awaiting SmartThings reply on this)